SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

   - 2 bits are not used.

 Notice that the fields of the header are not all contiguous: miscellaneous bits are interleaved in between them.
-The header has been designed so that commonly accessed fields are aligned to a byte or 2-byte boundary.
+The header has been designed so that commonly accessed fields are aligned to a byte or 4-byte boundary.
+You can also imagine that the information displayed in Figure *@fig:objectheader@* could be displayed on a single line.

 This design largely simplifies the decoding of the header, which boils down to a `load` and a `bit-and` instruction sequence.
 This simplifies the JIT compiler and generates better-quality machine code.